-And so I turned to the wonders of the web, only to be hit by some of the worst clothes I've seen since Kanye's last catwalk show.
+And so I turned to the wonders of the web in my search for fashion for the over-50s, only to be hit by some of the worst clothes I’ve seen since Kanye’s last catwalk show.
 Big floral prints, sequinned motifs, pinafores – PINAFORES?
 Who wears pinafores outside of Call the Midwife?
-Yet these collections – and I use that word loosely because the only thing collective about them was a lack of style – were labelled as "classic clothing for the older woman".
+Yet these collections – and I use that word loosely because the only thing collective about them was a lack of style – were labelled as “classic clothing for the older woman”.

 It seems I’ve entered the twilight zone of fashion: too old to emulate Miley Cyrus, too young to follow the Duchess of Cambridge’s style…

 So what are the things that got my knickerbockers in a twist, I hear you ask.
 Seeing as you insist…

 Now I like scarves and there’s a place for them in every wardrobe, but I don’t want to wear them everyday, yet that’s what all the Fabutastic at Fifty websites advise.
 It’s like a uniform for women who’ve been made to feel their necks are ugly because they’re old.
 And yet I haven’t seen a man hide his aging Adam’s apple in a cravat since Des O’Connor last graced our television screens so I figure what’s good for the goose is good for the gander – and my turkey neck.